 - GURPS Ultratech has a number of (increasingly super-science) ways of working this into the game mechanics.
 Superfine blades divide damage resistance by two.
 Monowire blades divide damage resistance by ten.
 Nanothorn blades divide damage resistance by ten and shreds the bonds that hold the atoms in molecules together.

-- Monofilament Swords are a common bladed weapon in Eclipse Phase, made with self-sharpening smart materials.
+- Monofilament Swords are a common bladed weapon made with self-sharpening smart materials.
 They easily have some of the highest penetration and damage of any melee weapon in the game.
 They're still no match for all but the lightest of firearms when it comes to stopping power, though.

 - Dark Conspiracy supplement DarkTek: The Monofilament Machete's blade is 3-4 molecules wide and 1 meter long, with a small red ball on the end so the user can gauge their swing.
 It can cut through almost any solid substance, including armor.